clas12brescia/LTCCefficiency/classes_description.md

 # Classes description

-Useful descriptions and comments about the classes used in the macro `LTCCefficiency.cxx` and `LTCCefficiency_PID.cxx`.
+Useful descriptions and comments about the classes used in the macro `LTCCefficiency.cxx`.

 ## Filtered_Particle